numdouglas/PouncingTiger/README.md

 # PouncingTiger
 My first Game.
 Endless jumper with great music.
 Help Tiger Father cross the chasm and ascend.
+Unlock new players, play as batman, flash e.t.c and compete with friends in breaking highscores.

 ## How to install
 1. Navigate to app/debug directory